 An extension of the issue with Secondary Unit Designators is how an autocomplete API handles PO Boxes (POBs), Army Post Offices, (APOs), Fleet Post Offices (FPOs), and Diplomat Post Offices (DPOs).
 Because there are 21 million PO Boxes in the US, how an autocomplete api tool handles this issue can be a big deal.

 Unfortunately, many providers stop offering suggestions after a user types in a PO Box number.
-It is the digital equivalent of saying, “Don’t touch me with that hot garbage”.
-Since many entry-level autocomplete providers are mapping companies, they are less concerned with all the mailing points to which a customer might want to ship.
+It is the digital equivalent of saying, “Don't touch me with that hot garbage”.
+Since many entry-level autocomplete providers are mapping companies, they're less concerned with all the mailing points to which a customer might want to ship.

 If correctly handling all types of secondary unit designators is important to you, we recommend that you test any prospective autocomplete API with some sample addresses that include PO Boxes, APOs, FPOs and DPOs.